DR Congo Jail Break Attempt Leaves 129 Dead - UrduPoint

 DR Congo Jail Break Attempt Leaves 129 Dead

-Kinshasa, (APP - UrduPoint / Pakistan Point News - 3rd Sep, 2024) An attempted jail break from DR Congo's largest prison has left at least 129 people dead, the interior minister said Tuesday.
+Kinshasa, (APP - UrduPoint / Pakistan Point News - 4th Sep, 2024) An attempted jail break from DR Congo's largest prison has left at least 129 people dead and led to women being assaulted, the interior minister said Tuesday.

 The circumstances around the bid to bust out of the Makala prison in the capital Kinshasa, which holds 10 times the number it is meant to house, in the early hours of Monday remain unclear.

-On Monday, witnesses told AFP they had heard gunfire at around 2:00 am which lasted for several hours in the area of the prison, a popular and residential neighbourhood.
+On Monday, witnesses told AFP they had heard gunfire at around 2:00 am that lasted for several hours in the area of the prison, a popular and residential neighbourhood.

 Democratic Republic of Congo Interior Minister Jacquemain Shabani in a statement released by video on Tuesday announced a provisional death toll of 129 people.